exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/README.md

 # Weather forecast using recurrent neural network

 ## **Motivation**
-* Analyze time series data.
+* Analsis of time series data.
 Here, weather forecasting data was used.
 However with minimal modification, __the program can be used in the time series data from different domains such as finance or health care__.
 * The goal is to predict temperature of the next 12 or 24 hours